 - Schedule a preconception appointment.
 If you're thinking about becoming pregnant, consult your health care provider.
-He or she might counsel you to start taking a daily prenatal vitamin and reach a healthy weight before you become pregnant.
+He or she might counsel you to start taking a daily prenatal vitamin with folic acid and reach a healthy weight before you become pregnant.
 If you have a medical condition, your treatment might need to be adjusted to prepare for pregnancy.
-Your health care provider might also discuss your risk of having a baby who has a genetic condition.
+Your health care provider might also discuss your risk of having a baby with a genetic condition.

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
 Depending on the circumstances, you might be referred to a specialist in maternal-fetal medicine, genetics, pediatrics or other areas.

 - Eat a healthy diet.
-During pregnancy, you'll need more folic acid, calcium, iron and other essential nutrients.
+During pregnancy, you'll need more folic acid, protein, calcium and iron.
 A daily prenatal vitamin can help fill any gaps.
-Consult your health care provider if you have special nutrition needs due to a health condition, such as diabetes.
+Talk to your health care provider if you have special nutrition needs due to a health condition, such as diabetes.

 - Avoid risky substances.
 If you smoke, quit.
 Alcohol and illegal drugs are off-limits, too.
 Get your health care provider's OK before you start — or stop — taking any medications or supplements.

 If you have a high-risk pregnancy, you might consider various tests or procedures in addition to routine prenatal screening tests.
 Depending on the circumstances, your health care provider might recommend:

 - Specialized or targeted ultrasound.
 This type of fetal ultrasound — an imaging technique that uses high-frequency sound waves to produce images of a baby in the uterus — targets a suspected problem, such as abnormal development.